kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

   - This Forward Hotshot activates the Dev Character
 - Cast Master Speed
 - Loot plasteel cylinder for Computer Spike
-- Hack console to open main hold
+- Use console to open main hold
 - Loot broken droid for Parts
 - Open cargo hold with Security
 - Repair and recruit 3C-FD
-- Hotshot to Peragus Administration Level:
+- Neo Hotshot to Peragus Administration Level:
-  - **Make a Hardsave**, then load the Kolto Tank save (3rd from top)
-  - Activate AMG via QS to perform the Hotshot
+  - Activate AMG via QS
-  - ***All Hotshots press down once on the main menu* unless otherwise noted**
+  - Open Options, Highlight "Load Game" and "Cancel", and press Enter
+  - Open Options, Press Up and Enter to open the Save Game menu
+  - Press Escape to cancel the pop-up
+  - Use arrow keys to navigate to the desired save (here, Down 1)
+  - Press Enter and overwrite the Hard Save
+  - Use arrow keys to navigate to the overwritten save in the Load Menu (here, Down 2)
+  - Press Enter and OK to finish the Hotshot
-  - This Hotshot reverts to the original character
+  - This Hotshot reverts to the original character and overwrites the Admin Level Hardsave with one in the Prologue Hawk's storage room

 ### Administration Level

 - QS 4-5 times to cancel the fadeout
 - Use the Medical Computer: 4,3,6
 - Swap to 3C-FD
 - Loot plasma torch, then immediately swap to MC
 - Kreia accosts you
 - *Equip MC: Plasma Torch Mainhand*